ekendra-nz/sleestack2/README.md

 PUBLIC_SUPABASE_ANON_KEY=
 ```

-- Go to “Table Editor” and create a new table called profiles where the column id is a foreign key on ***auth.users***
+- Go to “Table Editor” and create a new table called profiles where the column id is of type UUID (not int) and is a foreign key on ***auth.users***

 (This is needed because the auth schema is not publicly available if we want to access user information.
 Therefore we create the data we want inside the profiles table.)